kerwin145/UGrid/README.md

 # UGrid: An Efficient-And-Rigorous Neural Multigrid Solver for Linear PDEs

+This is a repository forked from [Ugrid](https://github.com/AXIHIXA/UGrid)

+Below is the relavant changes I have made and things to note.
+Afterwards, the rest of the readme is the same as the original Ugrid readme

+### arg
+Added param for biharmonic_problem for test and train

+### checkpoint
+Contains the trained model.
+The one I used is ```20251207-111229``` Notes on hyper parameters are inlcuded in the folder

+### ./model/ugrid.py
+Configured functions to take in a biharmonic true/false parameter.
+Adjusted the forward function calls for Ugrid and Unet classes to fit biharmonic equation solving.

+### ./script
+Added training and test scripts for biharmonic, and also colored test scripts for poisson and biharmonic.
+You can run the testcases by running these scripts!

+### ./util
+kernel.py: added biharmonic stencils and biharomnic jacobi iteration function.
+Also adjusted residual functions to accomodate biharmonic equations. prepartion.py: added method to assemble biharmonic matrix to test the pde

+### ./var
+Added a folder for colored test cases (drawn with ms paint) Also contains the trained model for poisson at ```./var/checkpoint/22```

+### ./visualized_output
+Contains outputs for the runs for poisson, biharmonic, and the RGB versions

+### test.py
+Added ```test_on_single_data_color``` function for poisson and biharmonic questions

+### Playground.ipynb
+Includes testing for the biharmonic stencil, and reading in images for the colored test cases and guassian blurring

+---

 This repository is the official implementation of our ICML'2024 paper

 Xi Han, Fei Hou, Hong Qin,